-Description: Content Marketing World still promises to be one of the largest content marketing conferences of 2020.
-Last year, more than 120 sessions and workshops were presented by the marketers from around the world, covering strategy, integration, measurement and more new ideas.
-Nearly 4,000 brand content marketers attended the conference last year.
+Description: Content Marketing World still promises to be one of the largest content marketing conferences of 2021.
+Last year, more than 120 sessions and workshops were presented by the marketers from around the world, covering strategy, integration, measurement, and more new ideas.
+Several thousand brand content marketers usually attend the conference each year.

 Great for: Brand content marketers, content marketing tools companies

 Cost: Virtual ticket price is $995 per person.